aserdev2022/blockchain-demo/README.md

 # Activate the virtual environment

-my py3 is in the virtual-env and my pakages
+my py3 interpreter is in the virtual-env and my pakages

 ````
 $ ~ => source blockchain-demo/bin/activate